cch1/drcfg/README.md

 * create! - Create the ZNode backing this virtual node
 * delete! - Delete the ZNode, asserting the current version
 * compare-version-and-set! - Atomically set the value of the ZNode if and only if the current version is supplied.
 * watch - Recursively watch the ZNode and its children.
-* actualize! - Recursively persist the ZNode and its children.
-* signature - Return a (Clojure hash equivalent) signature of the state of the subtree at this ZNode.
+During the boot phase of a ZNode, children are persisted to the cluster if they are found to be missing.
+Thereafter, children _removed_ at the cluster are also removed locally.

 #### roomkey.znode.VirtualNode
 * update-or-add-child - Update the existing child or create a new child of the ZNode at the given path.
 * overlay - Overlay the existing placeholder ZNode's value with a concrete value
+* signature - Return a (Clojure hash equivalent) signature of the state of the subtree at this ZNode.

 ### Avoiding incessant logging from curator and zookeeper